 Stir together the spaghetti squash and egg whites.
 Pour evenly into the pie dish as the crust (note: this will look too runny, but it isn’t – the egg will solidify in the oven).

 Mix together the ricotta cheese, oregano, and garlic powder.
 Arrange evenly over the spaghetti mixture, leaving ~1/4 in space around the edge to preserve the “pie” look.

-Evenly pour the turkey and sauce mixture on top of the ricotta layer in your pie dish.
+Evenly pour the turkey mixture on top of the ricotta layer in your pie dish.

 Bake uncovered for ~45 mins, or until most of the “jiggle” is gone.

 |Dietary Fiber 5g||20%|

 Percent Daily Values are based on a 2,000 calorie diet.
 Your daily values may be higher or lower depending on your calorie needs:

 This recipe was originally published on the blog back in 2013!
 I’ve been updating posts with new pics and was so happy to have been reminded of this.
 Vegas even loves it!